-On 1 January 2010, the College formally merged with Basildon and Thurrock College and was renamed South Essex College of Further and Higher Education.
+On 1 January 2010, the College formally merged with Thurrock and Basildon College and was renamed South Essex College of Further and Higher Education.

-In 2013 The Forum Southend-on-Sea opened which has an area dedicated to South Essex on the third floor.
+In 2013, the Forum Southend-on-Sea opened which has an area dedicated to South Essex on the third floor.
 This area accommodates our Higher Education provision.

-In 2014 our Thurrock campus relocated to a new building in the centre of Grays.
+In 2014, our Thurrock campus relocated to a new building in the centre of Grays.

-In 2019 the College opened a new campus in Stephenson Road, Southend, which specialises in engineering and construction.
+In 2019, the College opened a new campus in Stephenson Road, Southend, which specialises in engineering and construction.

-In February 2019 the College merged with PROCAT, a specialist engineering and construction provider based in Basildon, Canvey Island and Ilford.
+In February 2019, the College merged with PROCAT, a specialist engineering and construction provider based in Basildon, Canvey Island and Ilford.